HigherOrderCO/HVM/README.md

 list.
 This makes it embarrassingly parallel, allowing HVM to outperform GHC by a wide margin again.
 It even beats Haskell's sort from Data.List!
 Note that flattening the tree will make the algorithm sequential.
-That's why we didn't chose MergeSort, as `merge` operates on lists.
+That's why we didn't choose MergeSort, as `merge` operates on lists.
 In general, trees should be favoured over lists on HVM.

 Composition (Optimal)